mateusznitka/protocolsmanager/README.md

 1. Download and extract package
 2. Copy protocolsmanager folder to GLPI plugins directory
 3. Go to GLPI Plugin Menu and click 'install' and then 'activate'
+## Updating
+1. Extract package and copy to plguins directory (replace old protocolsmanager folder)
+2. Go to GLPI Plugin Menu, you should see 'to update' status.
+3. Click on 'install' and then 'activate'
 ## Preparing
 1. Go to Profiles and click on profile you want to add permissions to plugin
 2. Select permissions and save